rotterdam travel

 rotterdam-street-art-photo

-There’s also some great street art in the Witte de With Quarter and the surrounding streets.
+Street art in the Witte de With Quarter

 That evening, I had a fantastic dinner at Asian Glories, one of the top Chinese restaurants in Rotterdam.